RicardoMartins07/paintball-atv-template/README.md

 - **HTML5**: Semantic structure for accessibility and SEO.
 - **Node.js**: Used for the backend.

+### Libraries Used
+- **react-datepicker**: A library for date and time selection.
+- **react-big-calendar**: A flexible calendar component used in various sections for booking and event management.

 ## Accessing the Admin Dashboard

 To access the admin dashboard, use the following credentials: